Who I Am

 Reclaiming my time.

 -Congresswoman Maxine Waters

 I am an Assistant Professor of Education at Drew University, and earned my doctorate of education in Curriculum and Teaching with a concentration in Urban Education from Teachers College, Columbia University.
-Much of my research focuses on equity and anti-racism and centers students of color-particularly exploring Blackgirlhood.
+Much of my research focuses on equity and anti-racism and centers students of color--particularly exploring Blackgirlhood.
 My background as a filmmaker and performing artist has allowed me to merge the worlds of education and the arts to create space for dynamic emotive and informative research experiences and productions.

 Research that only remains in "the academy" cannot evoke real change.
 This is why I make it a point to offer educational consulting services to school districts that primarily serve students of color in low-income communities.

 As an education consultant, I work with school leaders and teachers to assess and address institutional and instructional challenges, collect and analyze data particular to their schools, and create practical and attainable solutions and goals along with steps and strategies to achieve them.
 Through instructional coaching, I work with educational leaders and teachers to promote cultural competency, anti-racism, and equitable learning experiences for students in general, special, and alternative educational environments.

 Areas of Specialization